-I grew up in a small village, just outside of Southend-on-Sea.
-It’s a nice village; small and quiet, although not too far from a town.
-I knew a lot of people there as most of my family have lived there for many years, but I’d regularly see strangers who I’d never met or seen and they’d say things like “good morning, have a nice day!”
+I grew up in a small village.
+I knew a lot of people there as most of my family have lived there for many years, but I’d regularly see strangers and they’d say things like “good morning, have a nice day!”
 I never quite got used to this, as I could never appreciate their greetings early in the morning.

-Since I moved out, I’ve noticed that I’ve started saying “hello” to strangers, and smiling at them with intense eye contact early in the morning… but they never seem to do it back.
-In fact, I’ve realised I’ve never had a “good morning” outside of the village (I obviously do not travel far from home).
+Since I moved out, I’ve noticed that I’ve started saying “hello” to strangers, but they don’t often say it back.
 This got me thinking, if greetings can change within a few miles of each other, what must they be like over the world?

 Remember when your parents used to tell you off and you’d stick your tongue out behind their backs?
 Well, in Tibet, that gesture has a totally different meaning.